St Paul's Cathedral

 See one of the most awe-inspiring baroque Cathedrals in the world.
 The famous dome is the most graceful of all.
 The architect Sir Christopher Wren’s meticulously designed dome has inspired a whole host of other domes worldwide, including the Capitol building in Washington DC.
 To see the silhouette of St Paul’s on London’s skyline is considered essential; the ‘views’ from various directions are now protected in law.

 London’s Cathedral church has witnessed countless special events.
-The marriage of HRH Prince Charles and Lady Diana Spencer in 1981 (750 million people watched live), the funeral of Sir Winston Churchill in 1965, and Martin Luther King delivered a sermon with a congregation of 4,000.
+The marriage of HRH Prince Charles (now King Charles) and Lady Diana Spencer in 1981 (750 million people watched live), the funeral of Sir Winston Churchill in 1965, and Martin Luther King delivered a sermon with a congregation of 4,000.

 Take a guided tour of the Cathedral, enjoy the sublime architecture and see the tombs of war heroes and hear their tales.
 A highlights tour of St Paul’s works well in our Old City of London Tour.
 We can tailor various walking tours to match your pace and interests and include a tour of St Paul’s Cathedral.